sozu-proxy/sozu-integration-tests/README.md

 `testcontainers` doesn't check if the local docker image of your container as the same version as the one on docker hub.
 So you have to `docker pull <your image>` if you work with docker image from docker HUB in your tests.

+You can set the path to a local sozu Dockerfile with `SOZU_DOCKERFILE` env variable to avoid to download the sozu image from dockerhub.

 NOTE: To avoid that you can build your container from a local `Dockerfile`:
 This example use the `Classpath` to store the `Dockerfile`.